wp-plugins/pousadinhas-search-widget/readme.txt

 == Description ==

-With our WordPress plug-in you can easily provide online Pousada booking search for your visitors via the Pousadinhas Search Widget.
+With our WordPress plug-in you can easily provide online pousada booking search for your visitors via the Pousadinhas Search Widget.

 The widget can target either a region/place or a specific pousada which must be specified in the 'Destination' field.
 In order to specify the target, use the full slug/path for its URL at http://www.pousadinhas.com.br/, for example: